-The progress he’d made with learning how to manage emotions flew out the door, and he’d throw a fit over every little thing.
-Communication whittled down to whining.
+The progress he’d made with learning how to manage his emotions flew out the door.
+He’d throw a fit over every little thing, and communication whittled down to whining.
 He’d even mimic baby noises as a response to the new babies.

 Maybe your older child still hasn’t gotten used to her new sibling and wants you to do everything for her.
 It’s up to you to dress her and help with using the potty every morning, even if you know she can manage on her own.

 What to do about new baby jealousy

 As if welcoming a new baby wasn’t challenging enough, dealing with your older child’s behavior can be even worse.

 Her behavior is understandable, that’s for sure.
-If a baby is hard for parents, you can imagine how difficult it is for your child.
+If a baby is hard for you, then you can imagine how difficult it is for her.
 All her life, she had you all to herself.
 Now, she has a new sibling who needs your attention—and isn’t exactly going anywhere.

 She may also not understand that babies need more attention than older kids.
 She can fetch her own snack while you need to be the one to nurse the baby.
 And while she can sleep through the night, you’re the one awake all hours rocking him to sleep.

 Still, the regression is taking a toll on your family.
 It’s frustrating doing something for your older child you know she can do just to avoid another outburst.
 How can you address her behavior while being sensitive to her emotions?

 1. Be firm

-As understanding as we should be to our kids’ regression, we also need to balance it with setting expectations, regardless of a new baby.
+As understanding as you should be to your child’s regression, you also need to balance it with setting expectations, regardless of a new baby.

 She may whine or get upset, but you need to believe and expect that she should do what she can normally do.
 Save your attention for the times when she does need your help, such as doing a new task you know she can’t do on her own.
 For everything else, be firm about allowing her to do it herself.